 This post may contain affiliate links.
 See our disclosure policy.

 These homemade dinner rolls have been a favorite in our family for generations.
-We serve them with dinner, especially Thanksgiving and Christmas dinner!
+We serve them with dinner, especially Thanksgiving and Christmas dinner.

-How to Cook Frozen Dinner Rolls
+How to Make Dinner Rolls from Scratch

 Homemade dinner rolls are SO easy to make.
 The hardest thing about this recipe is just having a little patience while the dough rises.
+Start by gathering a simple list of ingredients: Active dry yeast, sugar, water, milk, butter, sea salt, an egg, and flour.
+Then, follow these steps:

-- First you combine the warm water, sugar, and active dry yeast.
-Then in a large bowl or mixing bowl, combine scalded milk, softened butter, sugar, salt, and egg.
+- Then in a large bowl or mixing bowl, combine scalded milk, softened butter, sugar, salt, and egg.
 Stir to combine and then add your yeast mixture.

 - Add all-purpose flour (bread flour will work as well) a half cup of flour at a time and mix at medium speed.

-- Let dough rise
+- Let dough rise.

 - Use a bench scraper or dough knife to cut smaller pieces and form into rolls on a lightly floured surface.
 Grease a 9×13 baking pan and place rolls in rows and let rise again, covered with plastic wrap sprayed with cooking spray or a clean kitchen towel.